Challenging Students to Grow in Every Area

 What is the age requirement for Preschool?

 Our preschool programs are designed for children who are age 3 or age 4.
-Children must typically be the required age by a set cutoff date — please contact the Elementary School office at (304) 422-6694 to confirm the current year's age cutoff for your child.
+Children must typically be the required age by a set cutoff date.
+If you fill out the form on this page we'd be happy to discuss this with you.

 What is the age requirement for Kindergarten?

 Kindergarten follows West Virginia state age requirements.
-Please contact Parkersburg Catholic Elementary School at (304) 422-6694 to confirm the specific age cutoff date for the upcoming school year.
+If you fill out the form on this page, we'd be happy to discuss the specific age cutoff date for the upcoming school year with your family.

 What are Preschool hours?